ethz-asl/hierarchical_loc/README.md

   - load any trained image retrieval model,
   - efficiently perform the inference on GPU or CPU,
   - index a given map and save it as a protobuf,
-  - and retrieve keyframes given a query image.
+  - and retrieve keyframes given a query image;
 - The training code: `retrievalnet`, a modular Python+Tensorflow package that allows to
   - train the model on any target image domain,
-  - using the supervision of any existing teacher network;
+  - using the supervision of any existing teacher network.

 The modularity of our system allows to train a model and index a map on a powerful workstation while performing the retrieval on a mobile platform.
 Our code has thus been extensively tested on an NVIDIA Jetson TX2, widely used for robotics research.